 The next section in this guide is Risk Factors and Prevention.
-It explains what factors may increase the chance of developing this disease.
-You may use the menu to choose a different section to read in this guide.
+It describes the factors that may increase the chance of developing NSCLC.
+Use the menu to choose a different section to read in this guide.